SuzukoUsami/Platformer/readme.md

 - better enemy movement animations,
 - movement animation for snail,
 - error when player kills snail,
-- FlyEnemy and FlyEmemy2 on level 2 are (sometimes) flying towards player right away when the scene is loaded,
+- FlyEnemy on level 2 are flying towards player right away when the scene is loaded,
 - player konckback,